Are drone pilots licensed?

 Are there any restrictions I need to know about?

-Work and research-related drone operations are subject to Canadian Aviation Regulations, but must also respect the Criminal Code, Provincial Trespass Acts and other applicable municipal and provincial laws.
-Drone imaging operations always require permission from the property owner.
+All drone flights using aircraft weighing more that 250 grams are subject to Canadian Aviation Regulations.
+But pilots must also respect the Criminal Code, Provincial Trespass Acts and other applicable municipal and provincial laws.
+Drone imaging operations always require permission from the owner of the launch / landing site.

 How long does it take to schedule a drone operation?